-NO SPACE STRUCTURE PLAN NO RTRW SERVICE CENTER NETWORK SYSTEM SPACE PATTERN PLAN STRATEGIC AREA PLAN SUITABILITY development.
-(3) The activity center as referred to in paragraph (1) can be in the form of an area that has: (1) government functions; (2) office, trade, and service functions; (3) industrial and warehousing functions; (4) social and cultural functions; (5) the function of the node Atas - Hotel Indonesia Roundabout - City / Kampung Bandan, East - West traffic, and its connecting links; • Light Rail Transit (LRT) network; • Inner City Ring Train network; • Jabodetabek Commuter Train network; • Train network to the Manggarai-Soekarno Hatta International Airport; • Goods Railway network supporting Tanjung Priok Port; • handling of railroad crossings; • handling of illegal residential areas on the railway line; and • development of existing railway lines into multitrack.
+NO SPACE STR UCTURE PLAN NO RTRW SERVICE CENTER NETWORK SYSTEM SPACE PATTERN PLAN STRATEGIC AREA PLAN SUITABILITY State Capital, a city of services and bringing services closer to the community in accordance with the direction of city development.
+(3) The activity center as referred to in paragraph (1) can be in the form of an area that has: (1) government functions; (2) office, trade, and service functions; (3) industrial and warehousing functions; (4) social and cultural functions; (5) the function of the node for the movement of mass public transport; and multiple functions at once.
+Article 19 (1) The primary activity center system as referred to in Article 18 paragraph (1) letter a, as forming the provincial spatial structure whose location is determined as follows: Medan Merdeka area; Mangga Dua area; Bandar Kemayoran area; Tanah Abang Primary Center Area; Atas - Hotel Indonesia Roundabout - City / Kampung Bandan, East - West traffic, and its connecting links; Light Rail Transit (LRT) network; Inner City Ring Train network; Jabodetabek Commuter Train network; Train network to the Manggarai-Soekarno Hatta International Airport; Goods Railway network supporting Tanjung Priok Port; handling of railroad crossings; handling of illegal residential areas on the railway line; and development of existing railway lines into multitrack.
 East Primary Center area; Setiabudi Golden Triangle area; Manggarai area; Jatinegara area; Bandar Kemayoran area; Dukuh Atas area; Mangga Dua area; Tanah Abang area; and Marunda Strategic Economic area.
-(2) The development of strategic areas for economic interests as referred to in paragraph (1) shall be carried out based on the following directions: development of office, trade and service areas must provide the facilities needed to overcome the impacts arising from activities that take place in the area; construction of trade and/or service facilities is carried out by meeting the needs of business premises which are arranged fairly for all business groups, including the development of connecting areas between buildings and/or building complexes to increase the integration of central corridor of DKI Jakarta 2.
+(2) The development of strategic areas for economic interests as referred to in paragraph (1) shall be carried out based on the following directions: development of office, trade and service areas must provide the facilities needed to overcome the impacts arising from activities that take place in the area; construction of trade and/or service facilities is carried out by meeting the needs of business premises which are arranged fairly for all business groups, including the development of small business groups; establishment of connecting areas between buildings and/or building complexes to increase the integration of central corridor of DKI Jakarta 2.
 The West - East MRT as a fast mass transportation system (monorail) was built/developed to serve strategic areas along the MRT line, namely the West Primary Center area, Bandar Kemayoran area, Tanah Abang area.